BrendanPC/LearnRussian/README.md

-# LearnRussian
+# LEXIKA - ЛЕКСИКА - 렉시카

-A simple Chrome extension to help me extend my Russian vocabulary.
-The extension swaps English nouns on a webpage with their Russian equivalents.
+A simple Chrome extension to help me extend my vocabulary.
+The extension swaps English nouns on a webpage with their target language equivalents.
 Clicking the Extension popup buttons brings up a dictionary with all the relevants words on the current page.

+Supported languages:
+* Russian
+* Korean

 ## In the Chrome Store
 [Chrome Web Store: ЛЕКСИКА! - Russian Vocabulary Tool](https://chrome.google.com/webstore/detail/%D0%BB%D0%B5%D0%BA%D1%81%D0%B8%D0%BA%D0%B0-russian-vocabular/nhkfellofhhgdjhhlpmjpfkakobinldf)